nogl-prod/tft-ecommerce-demand-forecasting/README.md

 This project uses a hybrid deployment pattern that combines:
 - **Base Docker images**: Contain all dependencies, rebuilt only when dependencies change
 - **Dynamic code download**: Application code downloaded from Garage at runtime
-- **CI/CD automation**: Automated builds and deployments via GitHub Actions
+- **CI/CD automation**: Automated builds and deployments via Gitea Actions

 **Benefits:**
 - Fast code updates (no image rebuilds needed)